imvetri/ui-editor/README.md

 ## Demo - https://imvetri.github.io/ui-editor/

+## Features
+### Generate code to storybook
+1. Configure Export to generate code for storybook by Click Toolkit -> React Storybook.
+2. Select Components->Any component -> Export
+3. Extract the zip contents into storybook configured codebase

 ## Why code generator is useful.

 1. The cost of writing and maintaining the code generator is less than the cost of writing and maintaining the repetition that it is replacing.